MementoMakoMori/ScrapingPractice/README.md

 ## README: Scraping for a Job
 ### R. Holley, September 17, 2020

 One afternoon, I decided to ignore my pressing need to apply for jobs, and threw together this script instead.
-There's a full report (html page on gh-pages).
+There's a [full report here(html page on gh-pages)](https://mementomakomori.github.io/ScrapingPractice/).
 If you're interested in it, here's the basics.

 ### INPUT
 Unless Indeed.com changes their url schema, no dataset is necessary to run this code; it is a scraper for job posts on Indeed.com using the search term 'data scientist' with the filter experience: entry level.
 Depending on how much you want to scrape, it could take a while.